 We will share your health information with your guide.
 This information will be kept confidential but is very important as we want to be best prepared in case of medical emergency.

-Vaccinations: Bring a copy of your up-to-date vaccination records with you.
-Although there are no required vaccinations to enter Bhutan or India, the CDC recommends that all travelers be up-to-date with routine vaccinations and basic travel vaccines (such as Hepatitis A and Typhoid) before traveling to any destination.
+Vaccinations: Bring a copy of your up-to-date vaccination records with you**.
+The CDC recommends that all travelers be up-to-date with routine vaccinations and basic travel vaccines (such as Hepatitis A and Typhoid) before traveling to any destination.
 Please consult with your doctor for recommendations at least 4-6 weeks before departing on your trip.
-The Centers for Disease Control and Prevention (CDC) webpages for Bhutan and India are helpful or you may reach them by phone at (800) CDC-INFO (800-232-4636).

 Prescriptions: It is a good idea to pack any meds you take regularly in your carry-on luggage.
 Bring an extra pair of glasses or contact lenses.
 Bring an adequate supply of any prescription medications you use, a copy of the prescription and a list of generic names of your medicines as “back-up” in case it is necessary to purchase drugs while abroad.
 You’ll want to keep medications in their original, labeled containers.